nonyeomd/nonyeomd/README.md

-I am a clinical operations specialist and health products manager who is passionate about leading the digital and physical transformation of our workplaces, clinics and labs to improve the quality of life for neurodivergents.
+I am a clinical operations specialist and health products manager who is passionate about leading the digital and physical transformation of our workplaces, sandboxed and labs to improve the quality of life for neurodivergents.

-As a future innovator in mental health and artificial intelligence, I am dedicated to healing mistrust by humanizing the justice of data-driven healthcare and publicizing the power of medical informatics so that we can bridge the intergenerational gap with ethical technology.
+As a future innovator in occupational health and machine learning, I am dedicated to healing mistrust by humanizing the justice of data-driven recruitment and retention and publicizing the power of performance informatics so that we can bridge the productivity gap with intelligent and ethical technology.